Top of main content

 You can check local fuel station prices online before filling up or take advantage of loyalty schemes.
 There are also ways you can make your car more fuel-efficient, so the fuel you do buy, lasts longer.
 For example:

-• keep your tyres inflated – your car will use more fuel if the tyre pressure is lower or higher than the recommended amount
+• Keep your tyres inflated – your car will use more fuel if the tyre pressure is lower or higher than the recommended amount

-• lighten the load – if you can, avoid driving around with a full tank of fuel and a heavy boot
+• Lighten the load – if you can, avoid driving around with a full tank of fuel and a heavy boot

-• accelerate gradually – the harder you press on the accelerator, the more fuel you’ll use
+• Accelerate gradually – the harder you press on the accelerator, the more fuel you’ll use

-• change up a gear sooner – to avoid having to accelerate as much
+• Change up a gear sooner – to avoid having to accelerate as much

 What help can you get with the cost of living?